Manage nuisance calls

 Open the Overflow

-menu.
-Look for it in the bottom right-hand corner.
+menu (three dots in the bottom right-hand corner).
 You can delete your call history, manage your Call Protect subscription, and more.Call logs for the app and your device will differ

-The Call Protect app call log doesn’t log outgoing calls, and your device call log doesn’t show network blocked calls.
+The Call Protect app call log doesn’t log outgoing calls, and your Recents call log doesn’t show network blocked calls.

 Delete and cancel AT&T Call Protect